SuperChrim/SuperChrim/Th19Balance/ReadMe.txt

  - Skill and Ex attack now require more meter to use
  - Skill range and speed has been decreased
  - Ex no longer converts Ex animal spirits to pure spirits if the opponent has the respective 'Stregthening' card
- - If Zanmu has the respective 'Weakening' card and the opponent has the respective 'Stregthening' card, Zanmu skill now as a 50% chance to convert Ex animal spirits to pure spirits
+ - If Zanmu has the respective 'Weakening' card and the opponent has the respective 'Strengthening' card, Zanmu skill now as a 50% chance to convert Ex animal spirits to pure spirits
  - Ex can now be grazed
  - Unused animation has been added for spell card